 Bolivia has maintained a fairly peaceful democracy since 1982, although work remains to be done to improve the professionalism, accountability, and transparency of its democratic processes and institutions and to strengthen the rule of law.

-Canada's international development programming in Bolivia is closely aligned with the principles of Bolivia's national development plan ( NDP ), which promotes the Government of Bolivia's goals of constructing a new, equitable, more just, and economically vigorous society by addressing the social, democratic, and economic dimensions of development.
+Canada's international development programming in Bolivia is closely aligned with the principles of Bolivia's national development plan, which promotes the Government of Bolivia's goals of constructing a new, equitable, more just, and economically vigorous society by addressing the social, democratic, and economic dimensions of development.

 The overall goal of the program is to support a more equitable society in which poverty is reduced and the quality of life of vulnerable and marginalized populations is improved.
-More specifically, Canada focuses on providing the means for a better future for children and youth and creating the conditions for sustainable economic growth.
-Canada also continues to maintain support for key democratic and oversight institutions, such as the National Electoral Court and the Auditor General's Office, to help strengthen democratic processes, accountability, and transparency.
-Environmental challenges are addressed through an emphasis on corporate social responsibility initiatives.
+More specifically, Canada focuses on providing the means for a better future for children and youth, especially through promoting the health and rights of women and children, and creating the conditions for sustainable economic growth.
+Canada puts a strong emphasis on promoting gender equality in all the initiatives it supports.

 Children and youth